There is virtually no other skill that can make you as much money as copywriting.

 3) Leveraged Function

 Let's say you own a business and sales are down.
 Which departments of your business can you work on to give you the most results for your efforts?
-Here are a few possible changes:
+Here are some common areas of focus:

 ● Advertising Channels

 ● Salespage / Ad Design

 When sales are down, these are some logical places where business leaders look to make changes.
 Why not just cut costs, you ask?
 Because for many reasons we won't go into here, money problems are better solved by making more, not by spending less.